 The Czech Air Protection Act implements the E.U.
-Directive 2010/75/EC on industrial emissions (on integrated pollution prevention and control), which entered into force on January 6, 2011 (the "Industrial Emissions Directive"), and which requires the E.U. member states to impose more stringent NO_X, sulfur dioxide and dust emission limits on combustion plants.
+Directive 2010/75/EC on Industrial Emissions (on Integrated Pollution Prevention and Control), which entered into force on January 6, 2011 (the "Industrial Emissions"

+Directive"), which requires the E.U. member states to impose more stringent NO_X , sulphur dioxide and dust emission limits on combustion plants.
 The specific value of such emission limits depends on various factors, including total rated thermal input, type of fuel used by the combustion plant or the date on which such plant was put into operation (or has been granted a permit).
-Combustion plants put into operation after January 7, 2014 will be required to comply with the most stringent emission limits.
+Combustion plants put into operation after January 7, 2014, are required to comply with more stringent emission limits.